andsmith/scalefree_image/README.md

 ### Overview - Color units.

 The number of partitions N lines can create is at most N(N-1)/2 + N + 1.
-Ultimately, the size of the color choosing layer should take this into accoount, as well as the complexity and diversity of colors in the target image, but this is not yet well understood.
+Ultimately, the size of the color choosing layer should take this into account, as well as the complexity and diversity of colors in the target image, but there is no automated way to predict this yet.

 #### Why this is "scale free"

-Learn f(x,y) = (r,g,b) for all pixels of an image.
+We are training to learn f(x,y) = (r,g,b) for all pixels of an image.

-This is the "scale free" representation of the image.
-A function describing the color at any real-valued (x,y) coordinate.
+This is the "scale free" representation of the image, a function describing the color at any real-valued (x,y) coordinate.
 You can then create a new image from this representation at any resolution,  or zoom out to see how the representation extrapolates.

 # The Application